Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-East Fremantle SA2's income level is among the top percentile nationally, according to latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers is $69,560 and average income stands at $113,197, compared to Greater Perth's figures of $60,748 and $80,248 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $76,252 (median) and $124,087 (average) as of September 2025.
-Census data shows household, family and personal incomes all rank highly in East Fremantle, between the 82nd and 84th percentiles nationally.
-The earnings profile indicates that 29.0% of the population (2,426 individuals) fall within the $4000+ income range, contrasting with the region where the $1,500 - 2,999 bracket leads at 32.0%.
-A substantial proportion of high earners (40.5% above $3,000/week) suggests strong economic capacity throughout East Fremantle.
-Housing accounts for 13.5% of income, with residents ranking within the 84th percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+The East Fremantle SA2's income level is among the top percentile nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
+The East Fremantle SA2's median income among taxpayers is $69,560 and the average income stands at $113,197, which compares to figures for Greater Perth's of $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $76,252 (median) and $124,087 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in East Fremantle, between the 82nd and 84th percentiles nationally.
+The earnings profile shows 29.0% of the population (2,426 individuals) fall within the $4000+ income range, contrasting with the region where the $1,500 - 2,999 bracket leads at 32.0%.
+The substantial proportion of high earners (40.5% above $3,000/week) indicates strong economic capacity throughout East Fremantle.
+Housing accounts for 13.5% of income while strong earnings rank residents within the 84th percentile for disposable income and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income